iamcal/js-emoji/README.md

 [![Build Status](https://travis-ci.org/iamcal/js-emoji.svg)](https://travis-ci.org/iamcal/js-emoji)
 [![Coverage Status](https://coveralls.io/repos/iamcal/js-emoji/badge.svg)](https://coveralls.io/r/iamcal/js-emoji)

-Most macOS and iOS versions allow display and input of emoji.
-It's nice to show them on other devices too, and the browser is a good place to do it.
+Modern computers and phones allow the display and input of emoji, but you often want to display them on older devices, or in the browser.
 This library converts emoji (either from character codes or colon-sequences like `:smile:`) into something that will work on the host computer - either native character codes, a CSS styled span or a text representation.